Rebilly/framepay-docs/docs/reference/README.md

 ### Adding default element styles

-By default FramePay does not inject CSS styles the elements that are being generated into your form.
-However Rebilly provides a CSS file you can use to give elements a default look.
+By default FramePay does not inject CSS styles for the elements that are being generated into your form.
+However we provide a CSS file you can use to give elements a default look.

 ```html
 <link href="https://cdn.rebilly.com/framepay/v1/rebilly.css" rel="stylesheet">
 ```

-This is how a payment card field will look with the default style present:
+Here is an example of a payment card element being styled by `rebilly.css`.
 <iframe border="0" frameborder="0" scrolling="no" src="/examples/example1.html"></iframe>